 RETIREMENT PLAN means a defined contribution plan or defined benefit plan.
 These are plans which provide retirement benefits to employees and are not funded entirely by employee contributions.
-Retirement Plan includes but is not limited to any plan which is part of any federal, state, county, municipal or association retirement system.
+Retirement Plan does not include any plan which is part of any governmental retirement system.